kroli98/Meal-Attendance-and-Expense-Tracker/README.md

   Enter reimbursement fees
   View meal reports by name and date range
   Monthly summary table with breakdown by groups

+Possible improvements:
+  More type of summaries
+  Better and safer handling of login password
+  User Interface (UI) redesign

 ## Other info
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.6.